naveen61346134/ImageSynthX/README.md

-# REPLICATE AI MODEL ACCESS
+# REPLICATE IMAGE SYNTHESIZER AND GENERATOR

 ## Description

-This project focuses on accessing Replicate AI models such as Real Esrgan, SDXL, and Cartoonify using a Replicate API token.
+This project focuses on image synthesizing and generating high scale resolution images wth Replicate AI models such as Real Esrgan, SDXL, and Cartoonify using a Replicate API token.
 It allows you to interact with these models programmatically.

 ## Table of Contents